Phonon-mediated superconductivity in doped monolayer materials

 Averaging the dimensionless electron-phonon coupling strength \(\lambda_\mathbf{k}\) over the Fermi surface at chemical potential \(\mu\) gives the result shown in Fig.~\ref{fig_electronPhononCouplingBN}.
 The inset shows the same electron-phonon coupling \(\lambda\) as function of the charge doping \(n\) corresponding to each chemical potential \(\mu\) for both boron nitride and graphene.

-Unlike the graphene electron-phonon coupling strength shown in Fig.~\ref{fig_lambdaPlot_phContent}, the electron-phonon coupling strength of boron nitride is qualitatively different from the electronic density of states.
-At the valence band edge, the electron density of states has a discontinuous jump~\footnote{This jump is easily understood as follows: A dispersion relation on the form \(\epsilon \propto k^\nu\) has density of states \(N \propto \epsilon^{d/\nu - 1}\) in \(d\) dimensions.
-So whereas the graphene (\(\nu=1\)) density of states increases linearly from zero at small dopings, the gapped hexagonal boron nitride has a parabolic dispersion (\(\nu=2\)).
-Thus, the density of states is constant to lowest order.
-It must necessarily have a discontinuity at the band edge.}, but \(\lambda\) remains negligible within \(0.15 \; \mathrm{eV}\) of the band edge, and subsequently increases roughly linearly.
+Unlike the graphene electron-phonon coupling strength shown in Fig.~\ref{fig_lambda}, the electron-phonon coupling strength of boron nitride is qualitatively different from the electronic density of states.
+At the valence band edge, the electron density of states has a discontinuous jump, whereas \(\lambda\) increases linearly.
 Due to the direct onset of a large density of states in boron nitride, it is tempting to assert that even small charge dopings could quickly give rise to appreciable electron-phonon coupling strengths.